0x06K/let-me-see/README.md

 ## vulnerable-micro-kernel
 - **under construction :3**
-- just creating a basic microkernel
+- just creating a tiny OS
 - mainly to understand exploit development from the ground up
 - analyzing patterns in stable kernels would’ve been better, but studying OS this semester so...
-- intentionally making it vulnerable to observe how vulnerabilities appear in a kernel, though it might not fully reflect real-world scenarios.
+- check resources.txt file for reference links